fivetran/dbt_marketo/README.md

 #### Changing the Lead Date Range
 Because of the typical volume of lead data, you may want to limit this package's models to work with a recent date range of your Marketo data (however, note that all final models are materialized as incremental tables).

-By default, the package looks at all events since the earliest lead record, so do not include this variable unless you want to limit your data.
+By default, for dbt Core™ users, the package looks at all events since the earliest lead record, so do not include this variable unless you want to limit your `marketo__lead_history` data.
 To change this start date, add the following variable to your `dbt_project.yml` file:

 ```yml
 models:
     marketo:
       marketo__first_date: "yyyy-mm-dd"
 ```

+> For Fivetran Quickstart Data Model users, the package will look 18 months in the past.
+There is currently no way to adjust this within the Quickstart environment, though incremental runs will slowly look further and further in the past.
+A full refresh will reset the clock and limit data to 18 months prior.

 </details>

 ### (Optional) Step 6: Orchestrate your models with Fivetran Transformations for dbt Core™